awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 13. When all the steps complete, a notification is send out by [Amazon SNS](https://aws.amazon.com/sns/).

-14. The Glue table is created by Amazon Athena based on metrics data in Amazon S3.
+14. The Glue table is created by [Amazon Athena](https://aws.amazon.com/athena) based on metrics data in
+Amazon S3.

-15. The user can view the **Batch Evaluation** results(e.g. cost, performance) through [Amazon QuickSight](https://aws.amazon.com/quicksight/)
+15. The user can view the **Batch Evaluation** results(e.g. time, performance) through [Amazon QuickSight](https://aws.amazon.com/quicksight/)